Vlasjack/LFMTracker/README.md

 1. Download the latest release archive or click **<>Code** -> **Download ZIP**.
 2. Extract the archive.
-3. If the extracted folder name ends with `-main`, rename it from something like `LFMTracker-main` to `LFMTracker`.
+3. If the extracted folder name ends with `-main`, rename it from something like `LFMTracker-main`.
 4. Copy the folder `LFMTracker` into your `World of Warcraft/Interface/AddOns/` directory.
 5. Restart the game or reload the UI with `/reload`.